DZhangLab/HIDe-infrastructure/README.md

 ### Upgrading a smart contract

-1. Set the environment variables needed to use the peer CLI and create another chaincode package in the current directory (basic.tar.gz)
+1. Set the environment variables needed to use the peer CLI and create another chaincode package in the current directory (basic_2.tar.gz)

 ```bash
 export PATH=${PWD}/../bin:$PATH